1tzArad/task-cli/README.md

 * Use the native file system module of your programming language to interact with the JSON file.
 * Do not use any external libraries or frameworks to build this project.
 * Ensure to handle errors and edge cases gracefully.

+> **Note:** This project is inspired by and based on an idea from [roadmap.sh](https://roadmap.sh/projects/task-tracker).
+All credits for the original project concept go to the creators of roadmap.sh.